-Full range of

-ly.
+typical functions of the OS? of users and user profiles?
+Full range of self study and assessment tools. <image> hts, images, videos) is stored on much data a hard drive can save e or capacity of the hard drive.
+The torage device is always measured in example, MBs or GBs.
+People often use and drive interchangeably.
+Therefore, a often referred to as a disk.
+My.
 Computers need electricity (from the et in the wall or batteries) to work.
-The power plies the computer with electricity that is Desktop power supplies often have fans.
-This power supplies can become very hot, and if ard overheats, it can be damaged.
-The fan side of the desktop cool. d.
-The graphics card is what the monitor is controls what is displayed on the screen. may contain a GPU (Graphics Processing aphics-related processing to take some the CPU.
+The power plies the computer with electricity that is besktop power supplies often have fans.
+This power supplies can become very hot, and if oard overheats, it can be damaged.
+The fan nside of the desktop cool.

+nle that the computer and period or permanently

+d.
+The graphics card is what the monitor is t controls what is displayed on the screen. may contain a GPU (Graphics Processing raphics-related processing to take some the CPU.